BubbleCow/bubblecow-documentation/Editorial/Writers/R/Robyn Atkinson/Canche Gringa/Developmental Editing/Edit/Canche Gringa 1-6 - Editors Report - Developmental Editing - BubbleCow.md

 ### Chapter 6
 Listen to band.
 Get changed.
 Meet with friends.
 Talk to Pablo.
 Go to beach.
 - I have removed some of the unnecessary attribution.
 See my editor's note for more details.
+- You need to make sure that you provide a better descritpion of the